2016moreno/OperatingSystems/Project 2/README.txt

 Q6: Is a new mutex, separate from what you have in Step 3, required to correctly implement this behavior?
 Why or why not?

+Yes because memory access needs to be re-ordered in order to make sure that only one thread is executing a piece of the program at a time.

 Step 5: Performance
 -------------------